tylrdnns/mdBook/test.md

-Milestone #1 - Immediate access to AI and infrastructure ($20K cost for infra and hours) Gets you and Jake terminal access to Claude (plus anyone else you wish to initially entrust) Infrastructure creation + defining roles, tasks, tools so that the AI does exactly what we want repeatably Weekly highly iterative training sessions with team Uses existing Astute remote desktop
-$400/month Infrastructure
-$200 Phoenix Nap Bare-metal server
-$200 Claude Pro Max Subscription
+Here is a proposal that creates something usable week 1 and culminates in an enterprise solution by week 30.

+Milestone 1 - Immediate AI Access ($20K)
-Will have a terminal for you to use within 24hrs of approval
+  - Terminal access for you, Jake, and designated team within 48hrs of approval
+  - Infrastructure setup + role/task/tool definitions for repeatable AI workflows
+  - Weekly hands-on training sessions
+  - Uses existing Astute remote desktop

+  Infrastructure: $400/mo ($200 bare-metal server + $200 Claude Pro Max)

-Milestone #2 - Full enterprise implementation ($76K/ 6 months Budget)
+  Milestone 2 - Enterprise Rollout ($76K / 6 months budget)
-AI integration to all tools with an API/Integration point Extend phase 1 into the many roles and tools across Astute Iterative implementation that will have weekly summaries of accomplishment and project status.
-No contract, you are driving and reserve the right to reassess at any point
-Dollar amounts serve budget purposes to help ensure success.
-Invoices will be based on actual (not budget)

-Milestone 1 gives you immediate access to what you've already seen is possible; milestone 2 allows us to realize the vision across the entire company with every system and every user.
-Let's achieve and validate milestone 1, then we should have a discussion about an enterprise-wide solution.
+  - AI integration across all systems with API/integration points
+  - Extends Milestone 1 to every role and tool at Astute
+  - Weekly progress summaries; no contract lock-in—you control the pace
+  - Invoiced on actuals, not budget

+Milestone 1 proves it works.
+Milestone 2 makes it scale.
+The real ROI comes when AI isn't a tool for a few people—it's embedded in how the entire company operates.
+Let's nail Milestone 1, then discuss enterprise rollout based on what we learn.